Carl Rydquist: Other appearances

-Rydquist is a member of the Screen Actors Guild (SAG-AFTRA) as a stunt driver, and has been hired to drive in commercial shoots for multiple car manufacturers as well as magazines in Europe and the US.
+Rydquist is a member of the Screen Actors Guild (SAG-AFTRA) as on-screen stunt driver, and has been hired as a precision driver in commercial shoots for multiple car manufacturers as well as magazines in Europe, the Middle East and the US.
 Rydquist has engaged in and attended several charities such as Grants Wishes, STOP CANCER and Reach Out World Wide.